andrikod/jGnuPod/README.md

 Disclaimer
 -----
 The purpose of this project was only a quick fix for my every day problem.
-The code maybe be ugly/old/dirty, but I no longer use the iPod.
+The code maybe be ugly/old/dirty, it should have been a maven project and not an Eclipse, but I no longer use the iPod and I have no intention to keep working on it.
+Mostly a backup.

 Links